seatgeek/buildkit-prestop-script/README.md

 # buildkit-prestop-script

-A simple [PreStop] script for [BuildKit] pods running in Kubernetes.
+A simple [PreStop] script for [BuildKit] that ensures all ongoing build complete before Kubernetes stops the pod.

 ## Why?